 for the anger of man does not achieve the righteousness of God.

-(a) The anger of man.
-Angry preachers portray an angry God who is angry at you and your sin, but the God Jesus revealed is nothing like that.
-“For God so loved the world” (John 3:16).
-It was the love of God that caused him to reach out to a world enslaved to sin, and it is a revelation of his kindness that leads us to repentance (Rom.
+Yet some think anger is useful for getting people to repent.
+For this reason, angry preachers portray an angry God who is angry at you and your sin.
+But the God Jesus revealed is not like this.
+God reaches out to us in love, not anger.
+It is his kindness that leads us to repentance (Rom.
 2:4).

 Therefore, putting aside all filthiness and all that remains of wickedness, in humility receive the word implanted, which is able to save your souls.

 (a) Putting aside all filthiness.
 We put aside the old life, and put on the new self which has been created in the likeness of God in true righteousness and holiness (Eph.
 4:22–24).